Blog

 Your Content is All Over the Place

-By all means, experiment to see what works for you, but once you decide on a topic, try and stick with it.
-You can always create a new channel for your other ideas.
+By all means, experiment with your content but you need to decide on a topic and stick with it.

 You Don’t Have a Consistent Publishing Schedule